wkim7015/Back_up_0.1/README.md

 ## 1. main ##

 * This function is to operate all available functions, and write raised errors to an error log, formatted to a txt file.
-* This functions requires three inputs:an error report path,a directory path, and a drive which directory will be stored.
+* This function requires three inputs:an error report path,a directory path, and a drive which directory will be stored.
 The error report paths must be saved as a text file.

 ##2. remove function ##

 * This function is to delete the old back-up files, up to 3 weeks from the current date.
-If files or directories are protected by admin, it will raise associated error which will be passed to the main.
+If files or directories are protected by admin, it raises associated errors which is passed to the main.

 ## 3. log function ##